DuyguA/DuyguA.github.io/_posts/2017-12-10-german-t1o-level-morphology.md

 Adjective and noun declensions are described by suffixes in general, however irregular declensions occur frequently.
 For instance many foreign nouns have irregular plurals, e.g. `der Modus-des Modus-die Modi`, as well as ordinary adjectives `gut-besser-am besten`.
 Here, we separate irregular forms and stems into different sorts of lexicons.

 In conclusion, inflectional and derivational morphology processing unit involves regular and irregular word lexicons as FSTs, prefix-suffix-circumfix FSTs and nonconcatenative event FSTs to cope with stem changes.

+### Compositional Morphology

+Productivity of the German language indeed comes from composing words to form new words, **Mammutwörter**.
+This process can occur with nouns, adjectives, adverbs, verbs but most productive in the case of the nouns.
+Compound words are richness of Germanic languages, as well as trouble of statistical machine translation and source of %90 of the **OOV**s.